 The firm that became Fulper Pottery Company of Flemington, New Jersey originally made stoneware pottery and utilitarian wares including drain pipes, varied forms of crockery crafted of stoneware, and “fancy” jugs sold to whiskey.
 In the mid-1800s, Abram Fulper acquired Hill Pottery and the name of the company was changed.
 After Abram’s passing, his sons took over in the 1880s and called the company Fulper Bros.

 In 1899, the company was incorporated as Fulper Pottery Co.
-The secretary and treasurer of the company was William Hill Fulper II, grandson of Abram, at that time.
+The secretary and treasurer of the company were William Hill Fulper II, grandson of Abram, at that time.
 The company produced more household items such as storage jars and Fire-Proof Cookware during this period, according to StanglPottery.org.
 Their most famous product during this period was a water cooler of sorts with a germ-proof filter.

 Fulper's Art Pottery